Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 - Is your dog restless and repeatedly retching without bringing anything up?
 If so, see your vet immediately, as this can be a sign of bloat, a medical emergency!

-These are just a few of the many causes of vomiting.
+These are just a few of the many causes of vomiting in dogs.

 When to Be Concerned and See the Vet